NYC Asbestos Exposure Attorneys Helping Victims Get The Compensation They Deserve

 - Rapid or unexplained weight loss

-If you or a loved one worked with asbestos in the past and exhibit any of these symptoms, seek medical attention immediately.
+If you or a loved one have handled asbestos in the past and are showing any of these symptoms, get medical help at once.
 Then call The Law Offices of Michael S. Lamonsoff, PLLC.
-Our attorneys are always happy to sit down and evaluate a case.
+Our lawyers are always happy to sit down and evaluate a case.
 They will listen attentively and answer all of your questions.

 What if my loved one has passed after long-term asbestos exposure?